jundi77/stexus/README.md

 *Study, Experiment, adjUst, Study*

-A flexible optimization framework that connects (hyper)parameter optimization engines with custom experiments through template-based configuration and a task, e.g. scripting.
+A flexible optimization tool that connects (hyper)parameter optimization engines with custom experiments through template-based configuration and a task, e.g. scripting.

 Stexus enables you to optimize any parameterized process by: